lovegeetk-dot/Expense-Automation-System/README.md

 This project presents an end-to-end automated expense management system using Google Forms, Google Sheets, n8n, Gmail, and Power BI.

-It enables real-time expense tracking, workflow automation, automated email notifications, and interactive financial dashboards for business insights.
+The system automates expense submission, workflow processing, email notifications, and dashboard visualization to improve operational efficiency and financial transparency.

 ---